clover/remote-pay-cloud/README.md

 ExampleCloverConnectorListener.prototype = Object.create(clover.remotepay.ICloverConnectorListener.prototype);
 ExampleCloverConnectorListener.prototype.constructor = ExampleCloverConnectorListener;

-// The ICloverConnectorListener function that is called when the device is ready to be used.
+// The ICloverConnectorListener function that's called when the device is ready to be used.
 // This example starts up a sale for $100 ExampleCloverConnectorListener.prototype.onReady: function (merchantInfo) {
     var saleRequest = new clover.remotepay.SaleRequest();